 First of all, I always want to see a considered and concise cover letter.
 What is the book about?
 Where would it sit within a bookshop?
 What’s different or original about it?
 And why might I be the right agent for it?
 A cover letter is the first example of your writing we’re going to see, so it’s worth taking the time to get it right.
 Similar care should go into the synopsis.
 It should be concise, easy to read and cover the bones of the plot without becoming convoluted.

 In terms of the books I’d most like to see, my tastes are really diverse.
-Broadly I’m looking for crime/thrillers of all stripes (whether commercial or literary) and detective fiction, dystopian/speculative fiction, literary fiction, true crime and smart non-fiction.
+Broadly I’m looking for commercial and literary crime/thrillers, detective fiction, historical fiction, dystopian/speculative fiction, literary fiction, true crime and smart non-fiction.
 Within that, I’d especially love to see writing with an international flavour, something that opens up a part of the world less familiar to me.
-I’d love a crime/thriller told in an unconventional way or from an unconventional perspective, whether it’s a blistering thriller unfolding in an interview room or a fairytale or folk story reimagined as a crime novel.
-Detective fiction of any kind will likely grab my attention, as will menacing but thoughtful dystopian fiction.
-I’m also partial to anything which experiments with or subverts a genre, or blends one genre with another.
+I love anything told in an unconventional way or from an unconventional perspective, and like a huge range of crime and thrillers from gritty police procedurals to intense psychological dramas to anything with a speculative twist.
+Detective fiction of any kind will likely grab my attention, as will dystopian fiction which says as much about our present as the perils of our future.
+I also love anything which infuses horror, folklore or fable into its narrative, and anything which experiments with or subverts a genre – or blends one genre with another – will always excite me.

 But ultimately one of the most exciting elements of the job is having no idea of the book I’d most like to see until I start reading it.
 It needs voice, it needs heart, it needs to be written with great control and energy – if it has all of those I’ll probably be interested, regardless of genre.